SolidTiger/DD1354-cloth-simulation/docs/Blog1.md

 # Blog 26/2-21
 ## Mesh generation
 ### Grid of points
 For our project we decided that we should simulate a piece of cloth with a mass spring system in a grid.
-So first we made some code to generate some unity **GameObject**s int a grid.
+So first we made some code to generate some unity **GameObject**s in a grid.
 We also added some **Gizmos** to show where the points where.
 ![image](./img/Screenshot from 2021-03-06 15-00-17.png)